jacksonllee/pylangacq/docs/quickstart.rst

 ``brown`` is a :class:`~pylangacq.CHAT` instance that represents the Brown data and provides various methods.
-But before we get into those, let's filter the data down to one of the children, so that we aren't producing unwanted results with all children's data mixed up down the road.
+But before we get into those, let's filter the data down to one of the children, so that we aren't producing results with all children's data mixed up down the road.
 With ``brown`` in hand, we can filter based on knowledge of the file paths, targeting those that contain the string ``"Eve"``: